SabaaN/Gym-web-app/README.md

 This project integrates two APIs to enhance its functionality.
 Here are the details of the APIs used:

-The Exercise DB API provides access to a vast database of exercises and their related information.
+The Exercise DB API: This API provides access to a vast database of exercises and their related information.
 It allows the website to retrieve workout plans, exercise details, and recommendations based on user preferences.

-The YouTube Search and Download API enables the website to search for exercise-related videos on YouTube and download them for offline viewing.
+The YouTube Search and Download API: This API enables the website to search for exercise-related videos on YouTube and download them for offline viewing.
 This feature enhances the user's workout experience by providing visual guidance and instructions.

 ## License